Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with free direction

+In other words, in addition to combinatorial equivalence of $P$ and $P'$ that can be obtained by restricting $\mathfrak F$ to single full-dimensional tiles of $\mathcal T_P$ and $\mathcal T_{P'}$, we require that the group action of the lattice $\Lambda_P$ (as finitely generated abelian group) on $\mathcal T_P$ transfers to the group action of the lattice $\Lambda_{P'}$ on $\mathcal T_{P'}$.
+A simplest example for such an equivalence is when $P$ and $P'$ are affinely equivalent.
+Assuming $P$ and $P'$ are centered at the origin, any affine transformation $\mathcal A$ of $P$ to $P'$ induces a combinatorial equivalence of the corresponding tilings and a linear isomorphism of the corresponding lattices.
+However, already in $\R^2$, all centrally symmetric hexagons are equivalent in the sense of Definition \ref{def:equiv} but give infinitely many affine classes.

-It is obvious that if two parallelohedra are equivalent in the sense of Definition \ref{def:equiv}, then they are combinatorially equivalent.
-For $d\leq 4$, the converse is true as well.
-Moreover, we are unaware of an example of two combinatorially equivalent parallelohedra that are not equivalent in the sense of Definition \ref{def:equiv}.
+On the other hand, the equivalence as defined above is potentially stronger than combinatorial equivalence of $P$ and $P'$.
+That is, some combinatorially equivalent parallelohedra could be non-equivalent under Definition \ref{def:equiv}.
+However, we are unaware of an example of two combinatorially equivalent parallelohedra that are not equivalent in the sense of Definition \ref{def:equiv} and for $d\leq 4$ any combinatorial equivalence between $P$ and $P'$ implies the stronger equivalence in the sense of Definition \ref{def:equiv}.

 \begin{theorem} If a $d$-dimensional parallelohedron $P$ has a free direction $I$ and the projection of $P$ along $I$ satisfies the Voronoi conjecture, then $P+I$ is equivalent (in the sense of Definition \ref{def:equiv}) to the Voronoi parallelohedron for some $d$-dimensional lattice. \end{theorem} \begin{proof} Let $\mathcal F(I)$ be the set of all facet vectors of $P+I$ with corresponding facets parallel to $I$.
-According to result of Horv\'ath \cite{Hor}, the set $\mathcal F(I)$ generates a $(d-1)$-dimensional sublattice $\Lambda_I$ of $\Lambda_{P+I}$.
+According to the result of Horv\'ath \cite{Hor}, the set $\mathcal F(I)$ spans, using integer coefficients, a $(d-1)$-dimensional sublattice $\Lambda_I$ of $\Lambda_{P+I}$.
 The sublattice $\Lambda_I$ coincides with the intersection $(\lin \Lambda_I) \cap \Lambda_{P+I}$ due to \cite[Lemma 3.3]{Mag} hence $\Lambda_{P+I}$ splits into layers where $\Lambda_I^n=nx+\Lambda_I$ for some fixed $x\in\Lambda_{P+I}$.
-Also, if two copies of $P+I$ have non-empty intersection, then their centers belong to the same or consecutive layers due to \cite[Lemma 3.2]{Mag}.
+Also, if two copies of $P+I$ have a non-empty intersection, then their centers belong to the same or consecutive layers due to \cite[Lemma~3.2]{Mag}.